-Mirissa is a small city on the southern coast of Sri Lanka and known of its good nightlife and surfing.
+Mirissa is a small city on the southern coast of Sri Lanka and is known for its good nightlife and surfing.

-Mirissa is located 170km from Colombo and is easy to reach by train, bus or taxi.
+Mirissa is 170 km from Colombo and is easy to reach by train, bus or taxi.

 The easiest way to reach Mirissa is by train.
-Depending on which direction you’re coming from, the nearest train stations are in Weligama (8km) and Matara (12km).
-From these stations, you can take either a taxi or tuk-tuk to Mirissa.
+Depending on which direction you’re coming from, the nearest train stations are in Weligama (8 km) and Matara (12 km).
+From these stations, you can take either a taxi or a tuk-tuk to Mirissa.

 The bus is normally the cheapest option and runs more frequently than the train.
-However, buses can be crowded and uncomfortable, especially if you’re carrying huge luggage.
+However, buses can be crowded and uncomfortable, especially if you’re carrying bulky luggage.

 You can take a taxi to Mirissa from anywhere in Sri Lanka.
-You can hail a taxi from the street, but we think it’s easier and cheaper to book a taxi via taxi apps like Uber and Pickme or online booking websites like BookAway, 12go.asia.
+You can hail a taxi from the street, but it’s easier and cheaper to book a taxi via taxi apps like Uber and Pickme or online booking websites like BookAway and 12GoAsia.

-The nearest airport from Mirissa is Koggala Airport, located 25km away.
-However, flights to this airport are normally very expensive.
-Also, flights, in general, are very harmful to the environment.
+The nearest airport from Mirissa is Koggala Airport, about 25 km away.
+However, flights to this airport are normally quite expensive.
+Also, flights, in general, are harmful to the environment.
 We recommend that you travel by train, bus, or taxi instead.

 Getting to Mirissa by Train